earthrise-media/mining-detector/README.md

 ## Interpreting the map

 The mining of concern here touches every country in the Amazon basin.
 In the typical process, miners slash the rainforest to bare earth and then pump water through underlying sediments to liberate the minerals.
 They introduce mercury to form an amalgam with the gold, to separte it from other particles, and later they burn off the mercury to arrive at a fairly pure gold metal.
-This type of mining is called _artisanal_ because it is practiced by small groups of individuals without heavy machinery.
+This type of mining is called _artisanal_ because it is practiced by small groups of individuals with light machinery, such as pumps, dredges, and excavators.
 The mining proceeds along streams and rivers, which provide water and access into the rainforest.

 The environmental and human costs are high.
 Mining transforms healthy rainforest into a biological wasteland of bare earth and toxic sediment pools.
 Mercury enters adjacent streams and rivers.
 In the Amazon basin, miners frequently operate within indigenous lands, bringing with them diseases and the potential for violent conflict.